inaimathi/machine-setup/README.md

 Note the **me** in the above sentence.
 This is highly unlikely to be useful to **you**, except perhaps as a script collection to pillage chunklets of.

-## TODO

-- Removed the emacs packages from `nix`-land, since they seem to have disappeared :/ (put together a `setup.el` file, I guess)

 ## Usage

 If you're future me,